The Competition & Cases

 Criteria for Scoring

 The case you receive will provide a detailed breakdown of how the submission will be scored.
-In general, the judges will evaluate your understanding of the program, the appropriateness and completeness of the logic model and/or evaluation matrix, appropriateness of the evaluation design, data collection and analysis plan, the assessment of challenges and potential solutions, level of innovation shown, and the overall quality of the proposal including writing style and presentation.
+In general, the judges will evaluate your understanding of the program, the appropriateness and completeness of the logic model and/or evaluation matrix, appropriateness of the evaluation design, data collection and analysis plan, the assessment of challenges and potential solutions and the overall quality of the proposal including writing style and presentation.
 Teams are usually required to discuss 1-3 relevant evaluation competencies.
 See sample cases for examples of detailed criteria.

 Receiving Feedback on your Submission

-The judges may take up to one month to review the submissions and select the top three teams.
-Each team will receive feedback on their submission.
+The judges may take up to one month to review and rank all submissions.
+The top three teams will be invited to participate in the final round.
+All teams, regardless of placement, will receive feedback on their submission.

 Final Round